jeffe107/KrakenFlow/README.md

 Defaults in `nextflow.config` point to training paths; you will typically override them on the command line.

 ### Quickstart
-Make sure you have Nextflow and Docker installed, then from the `KrakenFlow` directory:
+Make sure you have Nextflow and Docker installed, then from the `TaxoFlow` directory:

 Basic run with the included example yeast index and sample layout (replace the Kraken2 DB path):